 To the west the thicker water channel of Capel Fleet held a large raft of Coot as well as a few commoner ducks and a pair of Little Grebe; who spent their time diving up and down hunting for small fish beside the tiny expanse of reed bed.
 Beside the water a brace of Red-legged Partridge could be found clambering across a huge pile of dung and in the distance an enormous flock of Mute Swan could be seen, numbering well into their hundreds, while yet more Marsh Harriers hunted above them.

-We continued on our journey, heading further along to the end of the road and the Harty Ferry pub, there, from the car-park, we had another great view of the Swale and across to the nature reserve at Oare, and allowed us to scan through the little inlets and salt marsh area where we were able to pick out a few more Avocet, feeding on the tidal mud, as well as other waders, and finally locate a few Brent Geese and a Little Egret feeding on the salt marsh itself.
+We continued on our journey, heading further along to the end of the road and the Harty Ferry pub.
+There, from the car-park, we had another great view of the Swale.
+And across to the nature reserve at Oare.
+Which allowed us to scan through the little inlets and salt marsh area.
+Here we were able to pick out a few more Avocet, feeding on the tidal mud.
+As well as other waders.
+And finally locate a few Brent Geese and a Little Egret feeding on the salt marsh itself.